paulixe/PackageResolver/README.md

 # PackageResolver
 When creating custom package, we can't add git dependencies in the package.json file.
-This package allow us to do that
+This package allows us to do that

 ## Get Started
   1. Download this repository